A.I.R. Gallery: History

 At the first meeting on March 17, 1972, in Williams' loft, women artists met, among them were Maude Boltz, Linda Vi Vona, Nancy Spero, Louise Bourgeois, Howardena Pindell, Ree Morton, Harmony Hammond, Cynthia Carlson and Sari Dienes.
 For the artists themselves, their work and exhibition goals were all about quality.
 Still, having to deal with feminist politics was in the center, which meant fighting prejudices and fears that the showings would be considered second-rate.
 After the opening, one man said grudgingly, "Okay you did it; you found 20 good women artists.
 But that's it."

 The gallery was structured to be both an exhibition space for art by women and a radical, progressive, and even subversive, not-for-profit institution.
 Its cooperative nature and its democratic structure have meant that the members vote on all decisions and participate in monthly meetings to plan exhibitions, programs, and the overall direction of the gallery.
 Each artist pays membership dues and thus has ownership over the organization itself and their own career.
 In this way, the structure of A.I.R. differs from that of dealer-driven galleries.
 Incoming artists are chosen through a rigorous peer review process that includes reviewing the works of applicants, lengthy discussions and a studio visit by current members.
 Each artist has to curate her own show, which allows for experimentation and risks that are not always possible in commercial settings.
 The group soon acknowledged the importance of building a heritage; collaborations and international group shows, in parts curated by their members, were established.
 The fellowship program in its earliest years provided sponsorship on a case-by-case basis as funds were available.

+The gallery's archive is held at Fales Library at NYU.